disorderedmaterials/dissolve/web/docs/userguide/procedures/expressions.md

 ## Overview

 Many node keywords accept mathematical expressions as input, rather than plain numerical values, allowing more complicated values to be calculated.
-This includes being able to reference named variables declared in, for instance, a {{< node "Parameters" >}} node.
+This includes being able to reference named variables declared in, for instance, a {{< node "Parameters" >}} node, as well as any parameters exposed by specific nodes.
+Provided a node is in scope at the point of use of the expression, available node parameters may be accessed by referencing the node name followed by a period (`.`) followed by the name of the parameter.
+For instance, [`Select`]({{< ref selectnode >}}) nodes expose a parameter containing the current number of sites selected, and which can be accessed (assuming the name of the node is "MySelect") as `MySelect.nSelected` in an expression.

 ## Type Conversion